 Who says you need a big bike to have an adventure?
 Here at ABR we like to celebrate the fact that you can get out there on two-wheels and have an epic trip no matter how big the engine is.
-It may take a little longer to get to your destination on a 125 but hey, it’s all about the journey and not the destination, right?
+It may take a little longer to get to your destination on a 125 but hey, it’s all about the journey, right?

 Well, that’s exactly where this feature comes in.
-For those of you who are new to riding and only hold an A1 license, or even for those who just want to try out something smaller before plumping for a hefty 1200 GS, here are 10 of the best 125cc adventure bikes.
+For those of you who are new to riding and only hold an A1 license, or even for those who just want to try out something smaller, here is a selection of the best 125cc bikes (new and used) that are ready and willing to take you on an adventure.

 Sinnis 125 Terrain